-Bethel Bible Village provides a home with caring House Parents for children and teens in these crisis situations:
+Bethel Bible Village provides a home and education for these crisis situations:

-Bethel’s help does not end at age 18.
+Bethel’s help does not always end at age 18.
 We offer transitional housing for:

-- Families or single parents who experience a sudden loss of housing due to job loss or other crises
+- Families or single parents who experience a sudden loss of housing due to job loss or other crisis, under certain circumstances.

-While in transitional housing, residents pay a small amount of rent based on income, and get help rebuilding their finances, finding jobs and continuing education, if needed.
+While in transitional housing, residents pay a small amount of rent, and get help rebuilding their finances, saving money, finding jobs and continuing their education, if needed.

 At Bethel, we serve not only children and teens, but their legal guardians and family members as well.

-Our programs include counseling and social services.
+Our programs include counseling and social services for everyone involved in the child’s care.
 Whenever possible, we work toward reuniting families after a crisis.

-When this is not a safe or possible alternative, teens who turn 18 at Bethel can pursue transitional housing opportunities while they complete their education and work to become self-sufficient.
+When this is not a safe or possible alternative, teens who turn 18 at Bethel can pursue transitional housing opportunities on our campus while they complete their education and work to become self-sufficient.